tuneman7/cuda_work/README.md

 #### Background:

-This project utilizies the DistilBertForSequenceClassification sentiment analysis model which is inside of the "glue" dataset.
+This project utilizes the DistilBertForSequenceClassification sentiment analysis model which is inside of the "glue" dataset.

 It downloads, or trains the model then serves it within a FASAPI container and runs K6 load testing against a minikube instance.